21 Jul 2011

 My story

-Vasco has been through a lot in his young life.
-He was born in South Africa to Mozambican parents, who unfortunately both passed away.
-In 2021, he came to live with a great-aunt, but the relationship was difficult and Vasco was often left to himself.
-Vasco was born with the HIV virus.
-In 2021 he started taking HIV medication, but a year later he stopped taking the medication.
-This led to him having to be hospitalized regularly in recent times.
-Fortunately, things are getting better now and he faithfully takes his medication.
-What is special is that Vasco went to visit an evangelical church on his own initiative, while his great-aunt visited an occult church.
-We believe and hope that God will work out a wonderful plan in Vasco's life and future.
+Vasco has already been through a lot in his young life.
+He was born in South Africa to Mozambican parents, both of whom have passed away.
+In 2021, he came to live with a great-aunt, but the situation there was unstable and he was often left to himself.
+Vasco was born with HIV.
+After a period without medication, he was regularly admitted to hospital.
+Fortunately, things are getting better now and he is taking his medication faithfully again.

 Why Vasco needs our help